Find Divorce Support

 Sectors in society to Find Divorce Support

 - Some divorce support groups are led by mental health professionals.
-Some of these groups plan to meet for 6 consecutive weeks.
+Some of these groups plan to meet for six consecutive weeks.
 They charge a reasonable fee for inclusion in the group and this payment must be done at the end of the first session.
 The intent of doing so is that the attendees become serious about remaining present at each meeting

-- Certain support groups are psycho educational in format.
+- Certain support groups are psycho-educational in format.
 Professionals in this field arrange a 12 week program.
 They charge a regular fee that must be paid in advance for this period.
 The reason of levying the entire payment at the beginning is that several people are unwilling to commit for 12 weeks

 - A number of divorce support groups have a religious orientation.
 In such groups, support is offered by two routes